Rin1809/Windows_Crack/README.md

 This script collection includes separate `.bat` files, each designed to activate a specific version of Windows or Office:

-*   **Crack Microsoft Office 2021.bat:** This script is designed to activate Microsoft Office 2021 (all versions), including Standard and Professional Plus.
-The script appears to use the KMS (Key Management Service) method for activation.
-*   **Crack Microsoft Office 365.bat:** Similarly, this script is for activating Office 365 ProPlus, also to use the KMS method.
 *   **Crack windows (All).bat:** This script is an interactive command-line menu, allowing users to select their Windows version (from Windows Vista to Windows 11) and attempt to activate it.
 This script provides various options and product keys for each Windows version.
 *   **Crack windows 10 .bat:** This script focuses on activating Windows 10 (all editions: Home, Professional, Enterprise, Education).
 It experiments with various product keys and KMS servers for activation.
 *   **Crack windows 11.bat:** This script is specifically designed for activating Windows 11 (Home, Professional, Education, Enterprise), similar to the Windows 10 script, using multiple product keys and KMS servers.